pabloN96/bmcc-fall-2017-mmp100--labs/lab-1/README.md

 ### 2. What does it mean to “fork” a repo?

+A fork is a copy of a repo in which a user can make changes.
+It’s created (usually) for one of three reasons.
+First, a fork allows users to experiment with a project without affecting the original project.

+Second, a fork allows users to improve the original repo, culminating in a pull request to the original project.

+And finally, a user might fork a repo as a starting point for their own project.

 ### 3. What does it mean to “clone” a repo?

 ### 4. What is a push?